 - 2 tablespoons granulated sugar (25 grams)

 - 3 tablespoons unsalted butter softened (42 grams)

 - Herbs: Your choice of crushed dried herbs I used parsley, rosemary, thyme and basil

 - Combine the flour, instant yeast, sugar, and salt in a stand mixer bowl.

-- Pour the warm milk into the flour mixture and stir until blended, then add egg and stir to make a somewhat sticky but sort of dry-ish dough.
+- Pour the warm milk into the flour mixture and stir until blended, then add softened butter and egg.
+Stir to make a somewhat sticky but sort of dry-ish dough.
 It will soften as you add the butter, which you will add gradually.

 - Transfer the dough to a greased bowl, then cover and let it rise until doubled in bulk (about 60 minutes).